Shortening the Hofer length of Hamiltonian circle actions

 { \begin{Theorem} \labell{thm:nonisolated} Let $(M,\omega)$ be a compact connected symplectic manifold with a Hamiltonian circle action.
 Let $\Bmax$ be the set where the momentum map is maximal.
 Let $-k_1,\ldots,-k_s$ denote the distinct weights for the circle action on the normal bundle of $\Bmax$, and let $k := \min \{ k_1,\ldots,k_s \} - 1$.
 Suppose that $\Bmax$ is symplectically $k$-displaceable in every neighbourhood.
 Then the circle action can be deformed through loops in $\Ham(M,\omega)$ into a loop of smaller Hofer length. \end{Theorem}

 \begin{Remark} \labell{rk:nonisolated} In Theorem~\ref{thm:nonisolated}, we can choose the deformation such that the positive Hofer length never exceeds the initial one and the negative Hofer length remains constant.
 Specifically, let $H$ denote the momentum map.
-For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonians remain greater than $H(\Bmax)-\alpha$ on the set $\{ m \in M \ | \ H(m) > H(\Bmax) - \alpha \}$ and coincide with $H$ outside this set. \end{Remark} }
+For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonians remain between $H(\Bmax)-\alpha$ and $H(\Bmax)$ on the set $\{ m \in M \ | \ H(m) > H(\Bmax) - \alpha \}$ and coincide with $H$ outside this set. \end{Remark} }

-In practice, the easiest way to show that a symplectic submanifold is symplectically $k$-displaceable in every neighborhood is to show that the $k$th power of its normal bundle is zero. ($k$-displaceability then follows from the local normal form~\eqref{lnf} and Lemma~\ref{vf}.)
+In practice, the easiest way to show that a symplectic submanifold is symplectically $k$-displaceable in every neighbourhood is to show that its normal bundle has $k$ sections that are nowhere all vanishing. ($k$-displaceability then follows from the symplectic tubular neighbourhood theorem~\eqref{lnf} and Lemma~\ref{vf}.)
 More generally, we have the following theorem.

 \begin{Theorem} \labell{shorten w subbundle} Let $(M,\omega)$ be a compact connected symplectic manifold with a Hamiltonian circle action.
 Let $\Bmax$ be the set where the momentum map is maximal.
 Let $E' \to \Bmax$ be an $S^1$-invariant subbundle of the normal bundle to $\Bmax$ in $M$, and let $-k'_1, \ldots, -k'_{s'}$ be the distinct weights for the circle action on $E'$.
 Let